phip1611/generic-tm1637-gpio-driver-rust/README.md

 ### Troubleshooting
 - Data is not correctly displayed on display
-  - either your device is broken (I ordered 3 and 1 of 3 were broken) or you probably have a to high frequency.
+  - either your device is broken (I ordered 3 and 1 of 3 were broken) or you probably have a too high frequency.
 Make sure the bit-delay for `TM1637Adapter::new` is not too short.
     100µs on Raspberry Pi should be totally fine (but 1µs worked also for me)
   - check cables and GPIO-pins (clk, dio)
 - Raspberry Pi / Raspberry Pi OS